SilverIce/JContainers/README.md

 >
 > This project is fork of the original [JContainers](https://github.com/SilverIce/JContainers).
 It
 > strives to convert and mash it up to the new Skyrim Special 64-bit edition.
 Cudos to the original
-> author and all of its supporters!
+> author and all of his supporters!

 ### Why?